ngocsangyem/dictionary-generator/README.md

 3. **Progress Monitoring**:
    - Each worker logs its progress independently
-   - Progress files show exact position in each chunk
+   - Progress files in `./output/progress/` show exact position in each chunk
+   - Progress files in `./output/chunks/chunk_N/` contain intermediate results
-   - Logs contain detailed processing information
+   - Logs in `./logs/` contain detailed processing information
    - Real-time progress updates in console

 ### Recovery from Failures
-- If a worker fails, it saves partial results
+- If a worker fails, it saves partial results in its chunk directory
-- Other workers continue processing their chunks
+- Other workers continue processing their chunks independently
 - Resume the failed chunk by running with its last saved index
 - Merged results combine successful outputs from all chunks
+- Use `node index.js complete` to create final.json files from progress
+- Use `node index.js mergeall preserve` to recover and merge while preserving progress
+- Final merged dictionary is available at `./output/merged/result_final.json`